juanga1001/fundaflor/README.md

 ### `Deploys`

 This app is deployed on firebase hosting.
-For launch a new change in prod run the command `firebase login` and then `firebase deploy`.
+For launch a new change in prod run the command `npm run build`, `firebase login` and then `firebase deploy`.
 If this doesn't work try the following steps:

 npm install -g firebase-tools